Free & instant — no signup

 Margin after discounts and promotions

-When you offer a discount, your margin compresses unless your cost falls too.
+When you offer a discount, your margin compresses unless your cost also falls.
 A product with a 50% gross margin selling for $100 (cost $50) drops to a 37.5% margin at 20% off ($80 revenue, still $50 cost).
-If you regularly run promotions, factor this into your base pricing.
-The discount + tax calculator shows the net price after discount and tax in one step, useful for checking whether a promoted price still covers costs.
+If you regularly run promotions, factor this into your base pricing — a promotional price that cuts margin below your break-even contribution is a loss.
+The discount + tax calculator shows the net price after discount and tax in one step, useful for checking whether a promoted price still covers direct costs.
+When pricing for US markets, the sales tax rates by state table has the combined rate for every state.

 Margin vs salary: same concept, different context